Fodder scam: SC to hear CBI's plea seeking cancellation of bail to Lalu Yadav on Aug 25 | Law-Order

 The High Court on April 22, 2022 had granted bail to Yadav, 75, in the Doranda treasury embezzlement case.

-Yadav was convicted by the CBI court here on February 15.
+Yadav was convicted by the CBI court in Ranchi on February 15.
 On February 21, he was sentenced to five years' imprisonment and fined Rs 60 lakh in the fodder scam case.

 He had held the finance portfolio of undivided Bihar, of which he was the chief minister, during the period of the scam.